 Resistance weld solid zinc strips with currents that are equivalent to low electrode forces and steel.

-When welding cast zinc alloys, use the same paramters established for rolled alloys.
+When welding cast zinc alloys, use the same parameters established for rolled alloys.
 Since castings often have extra coatings, it is a best practice to remove them before welding.